lancenacabuan/Shaliah/README.md

-Segal**'s *Two Powers in Heaven* (1977) examines rabbinic reports of early heresies and suggests that some Jews (even before Jesus) speculated about a second divine figure (a chief angel or embodied Logos) alongside God–ideas that later rabbis condemned as *"two powers" heresy*.
+Segal**'s *Two Powers in Heaven* (1977) examines rabbinic reports of early heresies and suggests that some Jews (even before Jesus) speculated about a second divine figure (a chief angel or embodied Logos) alongside God – ideas that later rabbis condemned as *"two powers" heresy*.
 This implies that the Jewish context may have had categories or at least *precedents* that made the Christian claim about Jesus conceivable, even if controversial.
 Other scholars have explored